microfarad-de/antenna-tuner/README.md

 The code has been implemented and tested on an Arduino Pro Mini clone board based on the ATmega328P microcontroller.

+This project uses Git submodules.
+In order to get its full source code, please clone this Git repository to your local workspace, then execute the follwoing command from within the repository's root directory: `git submodule update --init`.

 Unless stated otherwise within the source file headers, please feel free to use and distribute this code under the GNU General Public License v3.0.

 ## Prerequisites